nulogy/design-system/css/readme.md

 # @nulogy/css

-<p style="font-size: 21px; line-height: 1.5;">A way to use the Nulogy Design System without having access to our React components.</p>
+> A way to use the Nulogy Design System without having access to our React components.

 ![npm (scoped)](https://img.shields.io/npm/v/@nulogy/css.svg)